Destiny 2 post-release content: Year 3 (2019–2020)

 With the release of Shadowkeep, which began Year 3 of Destiny 2, Bungie changed the way in which seasonal content was delivered.
 Unlike the Annual Pass that was released alongside Forsaken, seasons could instead be purchased à la carte in the form of season passes.
-Also introduced were "seasonal ranks", which work as battle passes.
-Seasonal ranks are divided into a free track and a premium track, with each track granting rewards at any given tier; there were 100 tiers of rewards, with the premium track receiving a reward for every tier and the free track receiving rewards for about half (players could continue to rank up beyond level 100 but there were no predetermined rewards except a bright engram every five levels).
+Also introduced were "seasonal ranks", which worked as battle passes.
+Seasonal ranks were divided into a free track and a premium track, with each track granting rewards at any given tier; there were 100 tiers of rewards, with the premium track receiving a reward for every tier and the free track receiving rewards for about half (players could continue to rank up beyond level 100 but there were no predetermined rewards except a bright engram every five levels).
 Regardless of content year, season pass holders had access to the rewards for both the free and premium tracks, as well as season-exclusive weapons and gear, materials, universal ornaments, and exotic quests.
 Only players who purchased the season passes had access to each season's exclusive seasonal activity.
 Also introduced was the seasonal artifact with season-specific mods for each season, although players could only unlock 12 of the 25 available mods (players could also reset their artifact to select different mods).
 Additionally, and also regardless of content year, leveling up the seasonal artifact gave bonus Power levels to players, which allowed them to go beyond the Power level cap of Pinnacle gear.
-Each season has a different seasonal artifact in relation to the seasonal narrative.
+Each season had a different seasonal artifact in relation to the seasonal narrative.
 Unlike the previous year (Year 2), the seasonal activities of Year 3 became unavailable at the conclusion of each season.
-There were four named seasons for Year 3: Season of the Undying, which was available alongside Shadowkeeps release in October 2019, Season of Dawn in December 2019, Season of the Worthy in March 2020, and Season of Arrivals in June 2020.
+There were four named seasons for Year 3: Season of the Undying (Season 8), which was available alongside Shadowkeeps release in October 2019, Season of Dawn (Season 9) in December 2019, Season of the Worthy (Season 10) in March 2020, and Season of Arrivals (Season 11) in June 2020.
 Players received the active season at time of their purchase of the standard version of Shadowkeep for the duration of Year 3 (e.g., if a player bought Shadowkeep during Season 10, they received that season for free).